splintered-reality/py_trees/py_trees/doc/terminology.rst

       parallelising here.
 In almost all cases, most of your robot behaviour trees are probably not going to be significantly expensive (unlike games with thousands of characters).

-.. todo:: Add an image of a ticking tree here.
+      Add an image of a ticking tree here.

    blocking
       A behaviour is sometimes referred to as a 'blocking' behaviour.
-This, despite the fact that everywhere in this documentation, behaviours and trees are oft quoted as non-blocking!
-      Blocking is used here because it fits better than another, new and unfamiliar term.
-So what characteristics does a blocking behaviour have?
-A blocking behaviour is one that can take more than one tick to reach a SUCCESS/FAILURE state.
+Technically, the execution of a behaviour should be non-blocking (i.e. the tick part), however when it's progress from 'RUNNING' to 'FAILURE/SUCCESS' takes more than one tick, we say that the beahviour itself is blocking.
 In short, `blocking == RUNNING`.